sigmf/SigMF/sigmf-spec.md

 ### Metadata Format

 SigMF is written in JSON and takes the form of JSON name/value pairs which are contained within JSON `objects`.
-There are three types of top-level objects:
+There are three types of top-level objects in the metadata file:
 `global`, `captures`, and `annotations`.
 The names of the name/value pairs must be namespaced.